wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-faq.md

 
 <a name="cache-billing"></a>
 ## How am I billed for Azure Redis Cache?
+
+
+##<a name="cache-billing"></a> How am I billed for Azure Redis Cache?
+

-Azure Redis Cache pricing is [here](/home/features/cache/#price).
+Azure Redis Cache pricing is  [here](/home/features/cache/pricing/)  [here](/home/features/redis-cache/pricing/) .
 The pricing page lists pricing as an hourly rate.
 Caches are billed on a per-minute basis from the time that the cache is created until the time that a cache is deleted.
 There is no option for stopping or pausing the billing of a cache.

+
 <a name="cache-timeouts"></a>
 ## Why am I seeing timeouts?
 
 
-##<a name="cache-billing"></a> How am I billed for Azure Redis Cache?

-Azure Redis Cache pricing is [here](/home/features/redis-cache/#price).
-The pricing page lists pricing as an hourly rate.
-Caches are billed on a per-minute basis from the time that the cache is created until the time that a cache is deleted.
-There is no option for stopping or pausing the billing of a cache.

 ##<a name="cache-timeouts"></a> Why am I seeing timeouts?
 